Why a typewriter now?

 How do you take care of it ?

 In the media:

 2016 New York Book Show

 Follow The Typewriter Revolution:

 What do thousands of writers, makers, kids, poets, artists, steampunks, and hipsters have in common?
 They love typewriters—the magical, mechanical contraptions that are enjoying a surprising second life in the 21st century.
 The Typewriter Revolution documents the movement and provides practical advice on how to choose a typewriter, use it, and care for it—from National Novel Writing Month to letter-writing socials, from type-ins to customized typewriters.
-The book features leaders of the 21st-century typewriter revival, including artists such as L.A.
+The book includes leaders of the 21st-century typewriter revival such as artists L.A.
 Marler, Keira Rathbone, and Tim Youd; street typists such as Typewriter Rodeo, Poems While You Wait, and Jacqueline Suskin; and the bloggers of the Typosphere.